harness/developer-hub/docs/service-reliability-management/change-impact-analysis/analyze-deployment-impact.md

    The Analyze Deployment Impact settings page appears.

-### Add Analyze Deployment Impact step to an existing deployment stage
+### Add to an existing deployment stage

-If you already have a deployment stage:
+To include the **Analyze Deployment Impact** step into an existing deployment stage, perform the following steps:

 1. Select the stage where you want to add the Analyze Deployment Impact step.